tractdb/tummytrials/README.md

 Try to follow the recommended style guide here: https://github.com/mgechev/angularjs-style-guide

+For generating app icons and splash screen.
+Place icon and splash screen file and autogenerate all the variations http://blog.ionic.io/automating-icons-and-splash-screens/

+Temporary bug:
+When adding a platform to the project, if you get a build error regarding duplicate symbol _UIApplicationRegisterUserNotificationSettings, delete the AppDelegate+APPRegisterUserNotificationSettings.m file under Plugins in Xcode

 ------------------------------------------------------------------------------------------------------------------------------------

 For updating/adding to ioniocons follow instructions at https://github.com/driftyco/ionicons (fontforge should be the only missing dependence - installed via brew)